-All commercial, industrial, multi-family and public sector projects are eligible.
+All commercial, industrial, multi-family, and public sector buildings types are eligible.

 Projects that do not meet these eligibility requirements may be eligible for other incentives through the ComEd Energy Efficiency Program.
 Learn more about our portfolio of offerings and incentives.

-The ComEd customer receives the incentive, and the design team lead is eligible to receive up to 10% of the owner’s incentive if actively engaged during program participation.
+The ComEd customer receives the incentive, and the design team lead is eligible to receive additional funds.

 Incentive amounts vary greatly and depend on the specific energy efficiency measures ultimately implemented.
 Incentive amounts are greater when you engage us earlier in the design process.